Students who are unwell

 Should a student need to be sent home during the school day this will happen only if it can be confirmed that there is a responsible person to receive the student.
 It is mainly for this reason that we ask students to provide an emergency telephone number for contacting parents, or someone who will be responsible for the student's safety.
 To ensure safety for all, students should not contact you directly before attending the Medical Room as many minor ailments can be dealt with by the Student Wellbeing Officer.

-If no call is received, the school will telephone home to find out the reason for unauthorised non-attendance.
+If no call is received, the school will communicate via text /email home to find out the reason for unauthorised non-attendance.
+If no response attendance will follow up with a telephone call.
 This is so that we can ensure that students are safe.
 Any absence which is not excused in this way will be followed up and may be passed to the school's Educational Welfare Officer for investigation.

 Holidays during Term Time

 The Government does not give any entitlement to parents to take their children out of school during term time.
 The Education (Pupil Registration) (England) (Amendment) Regulations 2013 prohibits Headteachers granting leave of absence to a pupil except where an application has been made in advance and the Headteacher considers that there are exceptional circumstances relating to the application.
 If leave is considered by parents or carers to be absolutely necessary, a holiday request letter or email should be completed and returned to the school at least two weeks before the proposed dates.
 A reply will be sent, following consideration and if granted will include the conditions of approval.

 Any term-time holiday will obviously affect a student's coverage of the curriculum in all years.
 The link between attendance and academic outcomes is very clear.
 Students with higher attendance achieve more in their exams.